From Ryder Cup hosts to PGA championship courses, it’s time to play a round of golf at these wonderful Leeds clubs.

 Scarcroft Golf Club

-Scarcroft Golf Club is set in a parkland landscape and boasts a cracking set of facilities.
+Scarcroft Golf Club is set in a picturesque parkland landscape and boasts a cracking set of facilities.
 It has dedicated practicing areas, a pro shop and an accommodating clubhouse.
 Fancy winding down after a game?
-Head to the snooker room or catch live sports in the Viking Bar.
+Head to the snooker room, grab a coffee and a bite to eat (there’s fine dining too) or catch live sports in the Viking Bar.

 Scarcroft Golf Club, Scarcroft, Leeds, West Yorkshire, LS14 3BQ.

 Founded in 1892, Headingley Golf Course is the oldest golf club in Leeds.
 100 years on, its location remains rural, so you can still enjoy breathtaking views while you play.
 The 1906 clubhouse offers panoramic views of the historic green and has outdoor seating for sunnier days.
 You’ll also find a well-stocked pro shop with experienced staff to help you find the right gear.

 The course uses the varied rural terrain to create a challenging course in a beautiful setting (one that’s ideal for year-round golf).
 Despite its age, the course has been consistently maintained in line with modern standards, undergoing a Course Improvement Plan in recent years, with neat greens looked after by former Toro Greenkeeper of the Year winner, Andy Stanger.